MAP9900/Card_Game/Card_Game/README.md

 ## Quick Start Guide:

-The Card Game Project is managed using UV.
+The Card Game Project is managed using [UV](https://docs.astral.sh/uv/guides/install-python/).
 To check if UV is installed run uv in terminal.
 If successfully installed, the uv help and command menu will appear.
-Otherwise, follow the install guidelines on UV's website: https://docs.astral.sh/uv/guides/install-python/
+Otherwise, follow the install guidelines on [UV's website](https://docs.astral.sh/uv/guides/install-python/).
 <br>
 With UV properly installed, download this repository and once navigated to the directory, run uv sync to install Card_Game dependencies.
 <br>